 Sadly, Tamarix found it harder and harder to work in the clinic, even though he had learned so much from his time there and really loved many of the people and practices of the clinic.
 Tamarix had to leave, and in so doing, has decided to continue his path of rewilding, resistance, and remembering what it means to be a human in a world almost totally colonized by civilization.

-Tamarix is inviting others to learn alongside him, to share in this journey of belonging and remembrance.
-To this end, he has begun the Tamarix Project and has set his roots down in the deep canyons of the Colorado Plateau, on the southern slopes of Boulder Mountain.
+Tamarix is inviting others to learn alongside him, to share in this journey.
+To this end, he has begun the Oak and Bone School of Belonging and Remembrance and has set his roots down in the deep canyons of the Colorado Plateau, on the southern slopes of Boulder Mountain.

 Tamarix belongs to Boulder Mountain and the waters that course these dense forests and deep canyons, the magic of language, water and shadow, the scent of sagebrush, the feeling of sandstone on bare feet, the Oak-groves, his legendary cat Nithi, Grief, Longing, and Death, as well as Love, Belonging, and Life.